It’s almost magical how they appeared in your life. They lavished you with compliments, and it felt amazing to be noticed and appreciated.

-Your fashion sense is now horrible and your 'awesome' hobbies are now unnecessary.
-Everything they say seems laced with an insult.
+Your fashion sense is now horrible, and your 'awesome' hobbies are now unnecessary.
+Everything they say seems laced with insults.

-Their touch becomes a distant memory and they drift further away from you —all the while blaming you for the sudden shift in the relationship dynamic.
+Their touch becomes a distant memory, and they drift further away from you —all the while blaming you for the sudden shift in your dynamic.